 We get this question all the time – what types of attorneys are searched for the most often on the internet?
 It would have a big impact on your law firm SEO strategy.
 Well, in the broadest sense, below is your answer – the 22 most searched for types of attorneys according to Google.

 This chart is based on the local (United states) search volume and competition for the exact match keywords of macro-level legal practices.
 I opted not to include long-tail keywords because the data set would have been massive.
 Also, for many practices there very well might be more popular issue-centric keywords that would be good to go after, but to keep a level playing field, they were not included in this data either.
 I used the word ‘attorney’ instead of ‘lawyer’ because it has been published often that people who search for attorneys online, use the word ‘attorney’ more often than ‘lawyer’.
 This obviously doesn’t discount searches by non-prosepective clients, i.e. other attorneys or attorneys doing competition analysis.
 For a full list of the practice areas that were included in the results, send us an email and we will send along the report.

 I also included the level of keyword competition.
 This would be useful if you were thinking about running an adwords pay-per-click campaign.
-Legal keywords can be some of the most notoriously expensive.
+Attorney keywords can be some of the most notoriously expensive.
 However, some of the results go against what you would have probably thought; both in terms of volume of searches and the competition for advertising keywords.